omdvu/differentialbackup/README.txt

 A special note for my Linux users, run this with sudo rights, or as root, so it can copy files and paste them without any permission error.

-If you face any issue, I'll be happy to help, omprajapatidv@gmail.com.
+If you face any issue, I'll be happy to help, omprajapatidv@gmail.com, abhimaradiya63@gmail.com.

 Regards,
-Om Prajapati
+Om, Abhi